meco-group/lc_toolbox/README.md

 ### 1.3.
 Parameters

 LCToolbox also supports linear parameter-varying (LPV) controller design.
 To this end, the SchedulingParameter class was introduced.
+Such an object can be created through the function SchedulingParameter.
 Although it might sound complicated, it is just a parameter which you can use within your matrices.
 The only thing you have to do is supply a domain in which the value will remain, e.g. [-1,1] and possibly the maximal change over time, e.g. [-0.1,0.1].
 Have a look at the code below:

 ```matlab
 range = [-1,2];